SmalkiGroove/heroes-expansion/doc/HEROES.md

 __GRAWL :__
 Hound Master - Demon Lord

-• All Hell Hounds in hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Hell Hounds in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • When an enemy creature dies in combat, a Hell Hounds stack in hero's army gets an ATB boost, once per stack per combat.
 • New Hell Hounds will join the hero's army at the start of every week depending on his level.